My Neighbors the Yamadas: Release and reception

-The film was released in Japan on July 17, 1999.
+The film was released in Japan on 17 July 1999.
 It was the only film produced by Ghibli to not be released by Toho or the Toei Company.
 It is one of only two films from Takahata to be distributed by neither company, the other being Gauche the Cellist.

 The film received positive reviews, with praise to its unique visual style, humor and its observational look at modern Japanese suburban family life.
 On review aggregator site Rotten Tomatoes, My Neighbors the Yamadas has an approval rating of 78% based on 8 reviews and an average rating of 7.1/10.
-Ryan Lambie of Den of Geek awarded the film four stars and said, "Anyone expecting the soaring beauty of a typical Studio Ghibli production will probably be a little bemused by the mundanity of the Yamadas’ existence, but there’s a soothing calm to their daily struggles, a haiku-like sense of tranquillity."
+Ryan Lambie of Den of Geek awarded the film four stars and said, "Anyone expecting the soaring beauty of a typical Studio Ghibli production will probably be a little bemused by the mundanity of the Yamadas' existence, but there's a soothing calm to their daily struggles, a haiku-like sense of tranquillity."
 Empire rated it four stars and described the film as "an episodic piece that swaps narrative through-lines for a string of comedic observations on family dynamics.
 Witty, playful and gorgeous to look at."
 Sam Sewell-Peterson of The Film Magazine praised the film's visuals and called it "a soothing balm, a leisurely and pleasant look at domestic mundanity.

 Despite the positive reviews, the film did not fare as well at the box office in Japan as other Ghibli films had done.

 Home media

-The movie was released on VHS and DVD in Japan by Buena Vista Home Entertainment Japan on November 17, 2000.
-It is the first Studio Ghibli movie to be released on DVD.
+The movie was released on VHS and DVD in Japan by Buena Vista Home Entertainment Japan on 17 November 2000.
+It is the first Studio Ghibli movie to be released on DVD in Japan.

-My Neighbors the Yamadas was released on DVD in America on August 16, 2005, alongside another Takahata film, Pom Poko by Walt Disney Studios Home Entertainment.
+My Neighbors the Yamadas was released on DVD in America on 16 August 2005, alongside another Takahata film, Pom Poko by Walt Disney Studios Home Entertainment.
 A Blu-ray version was released in Japan in 2010, and in the UK the following year.
-The US never got a Blu-ray release by Disney, but GKIDS released the film on Blu-ray for the first time in the US, as well as re-issuing the DVD under a new deal with Studio Ghibli on January 16, 2018.
+The US never got a Blu-ray release by Disney, but GKIDS released the film on Blu-ray for the first time in the US, as well as re-issuing the DVD under a new deal with Studio Ghibli on 16 January 2018.